Ankussshhh/BidNow/README.md

-# 🎉 AuctionBazar 🎉
+# 🎉 BidNow 🎉

-**AuctionBazar** is an innovative online auction platform that empowers users to buy and sell items in real-time auctions.
-With secure authentication, real-time bidding, and a user-friendly interface, AuctionBazar is your go-to solution for online auctions.
+**BidNow** is an innovative online auction platform that empowers users to buy and sell items in real-time auctions.
+With secure authentication, real-time bidding, and a user-friendly interface, BidNow is your go-to solution for online auctions.

 ---